 Download the Asbestos Disposal Fact Sheet.

 Asbestos is a hazardous waste and must be disposed of correctly at a licensed site.
-Uralla Shire residents can dispose of asbestos by appointment at the Uralla Waste Management Facility on Tip Road (off Rowan Avenue) in Uralla.
-Residents must book-in the planned asbestos disposal and notify the Uralla Waste Management Facility at a minimum of 24 hours prior to the disposal.
+Uralla Shire residents can dispose of asbestos on weekdays only by appointment at the Uralla Waste Management Facility on Tip Road (off Rowan Avenue) in Uralla.
+Residents must book-in the planned asbestos disposal and notify the Uralla Waste Management Facility at a minimum of 48 hours prior to the disposal.

 It is important to ensure that asbestos waste has been wetted and sealed in heavy-duty plastic prior to transportation.